jqm4gwt/jqm4gwt/examples/README.md

-jqm4gwt-examples
+jqm4gwt-showcase
 ================

-Examples projects for jqm4gwt
+A showcase of jqm4gwt components.